Erhabor-Fona/Erhabor-Fona/README.md

 Cross-Platform framework for **Android** and **IOS**.
 I direct/have directed designs, development and implementation of mobile applications as well as delivers scalable Mobile application products ahead of schedule.
-I have a strong understanding on mobile application lifecycle skills and dynamics, Object Orientation programming (OOP) as well as Google’s material design principles for Android and Apple’s Cupertino design principles for iOS.
+I have a strong understanding on
+* mobile application lifecycle skills and dynamics
+*  Object Orientation programming (OOP).
+*  Google’s material design principles for Android
+*  Apple’s Cupertino design principles for iOS.

 <!--
 **Erhabor-Fona/Erhabor-Fona** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.